Nimo

 Important points to keep in mind

-Atoms are the basic units of matter; molecules form when atoms join.
+Atoms are the basic units of matter; molecules form when atoms combine.

-The particle model links particle arrangement and motion to macroscopic properties.
+The particle model connects particle arrangement and motion to macroscopic properties.

-Liquids: fixed volume but variable shape due to particles moving past each other.
+Liquids have a fixed volume but a variable shape due to particles moving past each other.

-Gases: variable shape and volume with widely separated, fast-moving particles.
+Gases have variable shape and volume due to widely spaced, fast-moving particles.

-Diffusion results from random particle motion and increases with temperature.
+Diffusion occurs from random particle motion and increases with temperature.

-Gas pressure increases with particle speed or particle number in a fixed volume.
+Gas pressure rises with increased particle speed or number in a confined space.

 Built with v0